 You may be wondering how to assess multiplication fluency in your classroom.
 Just like everything else, you should use both informal and formal assessment measures.
 A checklist or chart is a great informal assessment tool to use in fluency folders.
 Timed math fact fluency tests are a great formal assessment tool.
 Instead of just focusing on correct answers, students will work to get as many correct answers as they can in the given time.

 As always, you will be observing your students during whole group instruction, small groups, and math centers, and even assessing their homework and extra practice opportunities.
-By just watching and listening, you will be amazed at how much information you can pick up.
+You will be amazed at how much information you can pick up by just watching and listening.